NottingHack/rules/README.rst

 Building Locally
 ================

-You will need pyton and to install the following dependencies
+You will need python and to install the following dependencies

 .. code:: bash